 Does stacked stone look too rustic for a modern minimalist kitchen?

 Not at all.
-In modern design, the juxtaposition of rough stone with sleek, flat-panel cabinetry is a deliberate aesthetic strategy.
+In modern ontwerp, the juxtaposition of rough stone with sleek, flat-panel cabinetry is a deliberate aesthetic strategy.
 This contrast prevents a minimalist space from feeling monolithic or sterile by introducing organic texture and visual depth, ensuring the kitchen remains warm and sophisticated rather than visually chaotic.

 What color of stone best complements high-gloss white cabinets?